BLOG

 - Additional sources of error: The broker itself becomes a potential point of failure in the overall system.

-- More administrative effort: Operators not only have to manage their charging infrastructure and the backend, but also the broker itself – maintenance, monitoring, security: everything twice.
+- More administrative work: Operators not only have to manage their charging infrastructure and backend, but also the broker itself – maintenance, monitoring, security: everything twice.

 In a nutshell